Excellence in Health Psychology Research Award

 By Bert N. Uchino, PhD, University of Utah

-Professor Timothy Smith is a very deserving recipient of the 2016 Outstanding Contributions Award to Health Psychology by a senior scientist from the Division of Health Psychology.
+Professor Timothy Smith is a very deserving recipient of the 2016 Excellence in Health Psychology Research Award from the Division of Health Psychology.
 He has a remarkable record of research, service, and teaching befitting of this award and the distinguished list of prior recipients.
 This award highlights the amazing consistency of Tim’s scholarship having previously been awarded the Early Career Award for Outstanding Contributions to Health Psychology.
 This honor also adds to the list of his accomplishments which include being a state high school champion in wrestling, as well as a club champion in golf.

 To start, Tim’s program of research on psychosocial risk factors has had a significant impact on theory and method.
 He has been a leader in challenging the field to take more integrative approaches by utilizing broader frameworks like the interpersonal circumplex as a means to unify psychosocial risk factor modeling.
 His broad but systematic conceptual approach linking traits and social processes to health has been a model on how to understand complex psychosocial risk factors across levels of analysis.